 Many water heaters and boilers become less efficient as they age, causing homeowners to turn up the temperature.
 If the water running through Kitec pipes is hotter than 180ºF, the pipes have proven to become weaker, leaving you prone to heavy leaks or even a burst.

 The second – and more common – issue is the fittings used on Kitec piping, which are made of brass.

 Brass is a zinc and copper alloy, and the brass in Kitec IPEX brand fittings has a higher concentration of zinc than other fittings.

 Kitec IPEX fittings are susceptible to dezincification.
 This means that all the zinc effectively wears away, leaving only the copper part of the alloy, which makes the fitting porous and structurally weak.

 Dezincification occurs when there’s a high pipe-wall temperature and when the fitting comes into contact with slightly acidic or alkaline water.

 Calgary’s water is known to be hard, which means it has a lot of minerals in it.
 As a result it’s alkaline, and continued exposure to this water will cause dezincification in the Kitec fittings.
 This is what leads to leaks around the fittings.

 Any leaks in Kitec plumbing could cause severe water damage, especially since most of the pipe will be underground.
 You won’t know about a leak until it’s too late.

 If you have a finished basement, this could culminate in an expensive renovation.

-The higher the water pressure, the more prone your Kitec pipes are to bursting.
+The higher the water pressure, the more prone your Kitec pipes are to rattling and bursting.
 Most boiler and in-floor heating systems operate with a water pressure of less than 20 psi (pound per square inch) – this is a low pressure that shouldn’t cause extra strain on your pipes.